by Mary Ruth Williamson, CEO | May 8, 2026 | Direct Materials Sourcing, Featured, News

 Supplier consolidation is one of the most common cost-reduction strategies in manufacturing—and one of the easiest to misunderstand.
 Yes, consolidation can create leverage, simplify operations, and reduce cost.
 Under the wrong conditions, it does the opposite: it...

-by Mary Ruth Williamson, CEO | Mar 17, 2026 | Direct Materials Sourcing, Featured
+by Mary Ruth Williamson, CEO | Mar 17, 2026 | Direct Materials Sourcing, News

 Industrial commodity markets are entering a volatile phase — and “volatile” is doing most of the heavy lifting in that sentence.
 This evolving industrial metals outlook for 2026 is directly impacting how manufacturers approach sourcing, supplier selection,...